Using Premia and Nsp for Constructing a Risk Management Benchmark for Testing Parallel Architecture

-Being able to have a free access to both, a realistic portfolio descriptions and parameters for the models would be especially useful for benchmarking (software/hardware) parallel architectures.
+Being able to have free access to both a realistic portfolio description and some model parameters would be especially useful for benchmarking (software/hardware) parallel architectures.
 Unfortunately, in our knowledge, no such information exists mostly because of obvious confidentiality considerations.
-Moreover, the evaluation of a complex portfolio needs a lot of complex algorithms which are seldom available in a unified for free.
+Moreover, the evaluation of a complex portfolio needs a lot of elaborate algorithms which are seldom freely available in a unified framework.

-In this work, we propose a software architecture for constructing realistic models and portfolios based on freely available softwares: Premia, Mpi and Nsp.
-The Premia\cite{premia} software will be the library used to compute the prices of the financial products and MPI will be the tools used to control parallelism.
+In this work, we propose a software architecture for constructing realistic models and portfolios based on freely available softwares: Premia, MPI and Nsp.
+Premia\cite{premia} will be the library used to compute financial product prices and MPI will be used to control parallelism.
 Finally, we use a software, with a Matlab like syntax, Nsp~\cite{nsp} to provide a unified access to MPI and Premia primitives.
 Using this unified framework, we are able to generate parametrised benchmarks, to save them and to control the parallel architecture (grids, clusters,\ldots).